 Tahoe Living Working Group Phase 1 Housing Amendments

 On Thursday, July 29th, the Regional Plan Implementation Committee and the Tahoe Regional Planning Agency (TRPA) Governing Board will consider approval of the Phase 1 Housing Amendments recommended by the Tahoe Living Working Group.
+There will be two opportunities to comment: 1) at 8:30 am, when the Regional Plan Implementation Committee will make a recommendation of approval; and 2) at 11:15 am, when the Governing Board will meet to consider approval of the amendments.
 The package includes recommendations for changes to the code of ordinances, changes to the rules of procedure, and changes to three area plans.
 These changes relate to three main components of the package:

 - Modify the Bonus Unit Boundary – to incentivize development, and encourage transit supportive densities

 - Allowing Non-Conforming Tourist Density to be used for residential density on site – to increase residential densities

 - Increase flexibility for allowing Accessory Dwelling Units (ADUs) – to allow more small-housing types